SkillsFuture Enterprise Credit (SFEC): A One-Off $10,000 Grant For Companies To Transform Their Business And Upskill Employees

 To encourage employers to train and upskill their employees, a minimum of $3,000 (and a maximum of $10,000) of the SkillsFuture Enterprise Credits must be utilised towards workforce transformation programmes.

-The list of supportable programmes for Workforce Transformation include:
+The list of supportable programmes for Workforce Transformation includes:

 Is Your Company Eligible For SkillsFuture Enterprise Credits (SFEC)?

 There is no need to apply for the SkillsFuture Enterprise Credits (SFEC).
-Eligible employers that qualify notified by Enterprise Singapore (ESG) in writing.
+Eligible employers that qualify will be notified by Enterprise Singapore (ESG) via email sent to their registered CorpPass Administrators.

 To be eligible, employers need to meet the following conditions:

-• Have contributed at least $750 in Skills Development Levy over the qualifying period.
-There are four qualifying periods (note that all four has passed):
+- Have contributed at least $750 in Skills Development Levy over the qualifying period.
+There are four qualifying periods:

 Read Also: Skills Development Levy: What Is It And How Much Do Companies Need To Pay?